xdrip-js/Lookout/README.md

 ![app](images/home.png)

-## Using the browser to control your G5
+## Using the browser to control your CGM
 Once the browser is open to your Lookout page (see above steps), you can start the sensor and calibrate through it.
 (Note that you can also continue using the Dexcom receiver alongside Lookout to do these things as well.
-Both the receiver and Lookout will get the latest updates from the G5 transmitter after a reading or two, provided they are in range and connected.)
+Both the receiver and Lookout will get the latest updates from the CGM transmitter after a reading or two, provided they are in range and connected.)

 * click "Menu" (bottom right button) on the Lookout page, then `CGM` and `Transmitter`, then `Pair new`, and enter your transmitter ID (note it is case-sensitive), then `Save`
 * put the sensor/transmitter on your body, if you haven't already, and press the "Home"/person button at the bottom left of the lookout page, then click `Start sensor` (this part is identical to the receiver, which you can also use at the same time, alternatively, to start the sensor).